Hit the Jackpot with Epic Pot O' Gold St. Paddy's Day Slots!

 While New York might have more manpower, Chicago has a spectacle all on its own.
 People there have been coloring the Chicago River green since 1962!
 The river is always dyed on the morning of Chicago's St. Patrick's Day parade, which takes place the Sunday before St. Patrick's Day.

 The oldest recorded St Patrick's Parade was actually held outside the US or Ireland.
 On March 17, 1601, Ricardo Artur, an Irish vicar in a Spanish colony, was probably one of the first to bring this tradition outside Ireland.

-It's considered lucky to wear and use the color green during St Patrick's Day celebrations, but the color has a deeper historical meaning, symbolizing the stand against British colonialism for Ireland, and as a way to identify with its culture - actually the green in the Irish flag represents Catholics (while orange represents Protestants, and the white symbolizes peace between them).
-Also, Ireland itself is known as the 'Green Isle’.
+It's considered lucky to wear and use the color green during St Patrick's Day celebrations.
+Still, the color has a deeper historical meaning, symbolizing the stand against British colonialism for Ireland.
+As a way to identify with its culture, the green in the Irish flag represents Catholics (while orange represents Protestants, and the white symbolizes peace between them).
+Also, Ireland itself is known as the 'Green Isle.'

-Celebrating in Ireland!
+Celebrating In Ireland!

 Celebrations in Ireland include concerts, outdoor performances, fireworks, and Cèilidhs, and Dublin hosts around 1 million visitors overall.
 Many other cities and towns in Ireland hold their own parades and festivals as well, with cities like Cork, Belfast, Darry, Galway, and Waterford all joining the fun!

 Besides the famous parades in New York, Boston, and Chicago, St Patrick's day is also celebrated by thousands of people worldwide.
 Here are some of the most compelling examples of celebrations: